Architecture & Design

 Why Discover More: Greek architecture’s emphasis on form and function continues to inform contemporary design principles.

-Alt Text: The Parthenon in Athens, an iconic example of ancient Greek architecture, with its majestic columns and intricate details.
+An artistic impression of the Parthenon in Athens, an iconic example of ancient Greek architecture, with its majestic columns and intricate details.

 Roman Architecture